Whether youre here for a week or here to stay, here are the top 10 things you must do while youre in the midstate.

 The Sidney Lanier Cottage also is included on the CVBs must-see list.
 The cottage was the birthplace of the famous poet, soldier and musician Sidney Lanier.
 Constructed around 1840, the Victorian-style home includes some of Laniers memorabilia.

-The self-guided Macon Walking Tour highlights many of the citys earliest businesses.
+Many of the citys earliest businesses are highlighted in the self-guided Macon Walking Tour.
 Visitors can go to www.maconwalkingtours.com to download a map and basic information about the 65 properties on the tour.

 Most of the buildings are clustered around Cherry, Mulberry, First and Second streets.